 Certified Backflow Prevention Mechanics perform what is technically known as backflow prevention assembly and backflow testing.

 The backflow prevention assembly and testing actually revolves around the installation and subsequent annual testing of backflow preventers.
 A backflow preventer is a backflow valve (known technically in plumbing as a check valve – see the photo of a typical residential backflow valve below).
-Commercial & Industrial plumbing systems generally require an RP (reduced pressure) device, a double-detector check, or an air gap, for proper backflow certification.
+Commercial & Industrial systems generally require an RP (reduced pressure) device, a double-detector check, or an air gap, for proper backflow certification.

 We Provide Certified Backflow Testing in Maryland